csun-shine/the-pedal-garage-docs/docs/pg-reference-updating-songs.md

 ## Endpoint

-To update an existing song in the databse, use the `PATCH /songs/{id}` endpoint.
+To update an existing song in the database, use the `PATCH /songs/{id}` endpoint.

 ## Request Body Example